Have you encountered the error message “this accessory may not be supported” on your iPhone while connecting an accessory? Well, you’re not alone.

 7. Ensure the accessory is compatible

-When dealing with a new accessory, make sure it’s compatible with your device.
-There are accessories that are specifically for certain iPhone models.
+When dealing with a new accessory, ensure it’s compatible with your device.
+Some accessories are specifically for certain iPhone models.

 8. Check the power adapter